ilyapvl/tcompiler/README.md

 # TCompiler

-A project of tensor compiler that handles ONNX models and transforms them into assembly code
+A project of tensor compiler that creates an executable file from a model in ONNX formax

 ## Features